caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Doctor of Sociology Department of Tsinghua University.
 The main research direction is community self-organization and social networks.
 Executive consultant at Research Center of the Lutheran community in Tsinghua University School of Social Sciences.
 After 2008 Wenchuan Earthquake deeply involved in rural reconstruction.
 Long-term observation of Taiwan and the mainland areas of community building experience.
 Worked in the Chinese Academy of Social Sciences Documentation Publishing House of Politics and Law Society branch.
 Co-author, "Yunchun village reconstruction Chronicle - a community self-organizing field recording experiments".

-Sujeet Babu Shrestha ：中国-尼泊尔经贸促进会会长
+Sujeet Babu Shrestha ：工商管理博士，中国-尼泊尔经贸促进会会长.
-Sujeet Babu Shrestha ：President of China-Nepal Economy and Trade Promotion Association.
+Sujeet Babu Shrestha ：Doctor of Business Administration.
+President of China-Nepal Economy and Trade Promotion Association.

-Lamo thpa ：尼泊尔建筑师
-Lamo thpa ：Native architect from Nepal.

 ### 主办单位/Organizers